Quezon Avenue station: History

+The station underwent a comprehensive renovation and was officially unveiled in April 2026.

 Nearby landmarks

 Some of the well-known landmarks adjacent to the station are the ABS-CBN Broadcasting Center, Bantayog ng mga Bayani, and DILG-NAPOLCOM Center.
 Quezon Memorial Circle and Triangle Park can also be accessed from this station where a few government buildings stand like the PAGASA Complex, Power Center (home to National Grid Corporation of the Philippines, National Transmission Corporation, and National Power Corporation), Office of the Ombudsman, Court of Tax Appeals and the Lung Center of the Philippines.
 The station is directly linked to Centris Station and Centris Walk shopping centers within Eton Centris.

 Transportation links

 Buses, jeepneys, taxis, and UV Express can be used to navigate the area.
-An EDSA Carousel station is located nearby and was previously accessible through the MRT station.
+A namesake EDSA Carousel station is located nearby and was previously accessible through the MRT station.
 A transport terminal could also be found behind Centris Station.